 Pharaoh’s initial plan did not achieve its purpose.
 The Hebrews increased in numbers equal to the degree of oppression, and the Egyptians were naturally intimidated at such extraordinary growth.
 It became apparent that persecution and trials could not stop the purpose of God, and actions intended to destroy His people proved to be a source of greater strength.

 Finally, when the king realized that forcing the Hebrews to do hard labor did not prosper in defeating their swift growing numbers, he commanded that all newly born male infants of the Hebrews to be thrown into the Nile River.
 From cruel oppression, the Pharaoh went to open murder.
-Only female babies were allowed to live (v.
-15-22).
+Only female babies were allowed to live (Exodus 1:15-22).
 In this manner, the Egyptian Emperor thought he would put an end to the increase of the Hebrew population.

-God’s judgement upon Pharaoh
+God’s Judgement on Pharaoh